Our Trustees

 Trustee

-Edward is the Vice-Chair of the Board of Trustees of St Margaret of Scotland Hospice, Clydebank, one of St Joseph’s sister hospices.
+Edward McGuigan was previously Vice-Chair and then Chair of the Board of Trustees of St Margaret of Scotland Hospice, Clydebank, one of St Joseph’s sister hospices.
+He has advised the congregation of the Religious Sisters of Charity on governance matters for many years.

 Edward was educated at St Aloysius College in Glasgow followed by Strathclyde University.